telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 * `entityCreate` if the update that triggers the notification is a entity creation operation
 * `entityUpdate` if the update that triggers the notification was an update but it wasn't an actual change
-* `entityChange` if the update that triggers the notification was an update with an actual change
+* `entityChange` if the update that triggers the notification was an update with an actual change or not an actual change but with `forcedUpdate` in use
 * `entityDelete` if the update that triggers the notification was a entity delete operation

 The type of this attribute is `Text`